Alphabetical list of terms

 See Application manifest.

-A temporary container that is used when bootstrapping an application.
+A temporary instance that is used when bootstrapping an application.
 It is automatically deleted when the application bootstrap is completed.

-The package to launch in an application container once the system has booted.
+The package to launch in an application instance once the system has booted.

 The process that builds the application and optimises it to run on Anbox Cloud.